 The gameplay felt incredibly shallow.
 The strategy to Safe Breaker was straightforward and didn’t leave room for creative play.
 It was entirely built around smart guesswork, light deduction, and luck.

 Even as an adult, the luck component to this game didn’t feel all that fair.
 Sometimes the device chose to give no feedback as a penalty without cause.
 Once per game, one poor player opened the safe to be rewarded with a penalty token that robbed them of everything without cause.
 You can always choose to leave this token out and I would.
 It killed the game for whomever drew it.

 Should I buy Spy Code Safe Breaker?

 Safe Breaker was a competitive deduction game… which is a fancy way of saying it’s an electronic version of “I’m thinking of a number between 1 and 18.”
 There was a puzzle here but it was a lot more shallow than what Spy Code demonstrated in Break Free & Operation: Escape Room.

 The safe feels great to open, which is a testament to the commitment of Yuzu, the game’s creatior’s, to engineering great physical interactions in the Spy Code games… and that’s Safe Breaker’s one trick… so the good news is that this trick is a good one.

 You have to judge what level of gameplay your children are ready for.
 Safe Breaker was a lot more involved than a game like Candy Land, but not as involved as Spy Code’s other offerings.
 If your child loves the other two installments, then I would absolutely consider Safe Breaker, but I probably wouldn’t pick this one up unless the other games were already a hit in your household.

 Order your copy of Spy Code Safe Breaker today.

-Full disclosure: Yuzu sent us a free sample of this game.
+Full disclosure: YULU sent us a free sample of this game.

 (If you purchase via our Amazon links, you will help support Room Escape Artist as we will receive a very small percentage of the sale.)